wildporg/wildporg-bypass-plus-plus/README.md

 - Installing Tampermonkey

-Tampermonkey is easily installed by going to your extensions store e.g Chrome Web Store for Google Chrome, or Microsoft Web Store for Microsoft Edge (Chrome Web Store can also be used for Microsoft Edge).
+Tampermonkey is easily installed by going to your extensions store e.g Chrome Web Store for Google Chrome, or Microsoft Store for Microsoft Edge (Chrome Web Store can also be used for Microsoft Edge) and clicking add to browser.

 Chrome: